agile-ts/documentation/docs/main/Introduction.md

 ## 👨‍💻 When use AgileTs

 AgileTs is thought to handle the business logic and logic in general that isn't explicitly bound to a Component of your application.
-So you should use AgileTs if you have to handle any global State and logic that you want to manage at a central place.
+We recommend using AgileTs to manage global States and their logic at a central place.

 ## 👨‍🏫 Learn AgileTs